top of page

 About Us

 Tanya has always had a strong attachment to Eburru Mountain and continues to explore the forest with her family.
-Tanya is passionate about the land and is committed to developing sustainable, enjoyable and educational initiatives to ensure that the land, it's wildlife and ecosystems are conserved and enriched for future generations.
+She is passionate about the land and is committed to developing sustainable, enjoyable and educational initiatives to ensure that the land, its wildlife and ecosystems are conserved and enriched for future generations.

 The Eburru Forest Reserve